 2. Solving Attribution Challenges

-Connecting online and offline customer behavior at scale is nearly impossible without some form of advanced consumer intelligence.
+Connecting online and offline customer behavior at scale is nearly impossible without some form of advanced customer intelligence.
 Whether you drive offline business with digital ads or use offline campaigns to generate leads for online business, it’s difficult to know which cross-channel campaigns are most engaging.

 Brand marketers and data scientists can work together to answer the attribution question with applied predictive modeling.
 For example, a location visitation attribution (LVA) study, also known as a footfall analysis, reveals the efficacy of digital ads in driving offline behaviors like visiting a brick-and-mortar store.